Shen Build Guide by Timotiherb

 Ninja Tabi.
 The Tabi is an obvious option if the enemy has a lot of AD based champions, but I find that the tenacity afforded by Merc Treads is usually too good to pass up.

-Sunfire Cape - Not only does this item afford you some much needed health and armor, but it allows you to deal some decent damage when you're in amongst the enemy team during a fight.
+Sunfire Aegis - Not only does this item afford you some much needed health and armor, but it allows you to deal some decent damage when you're in amongst the enemy team during a fight.
 Almost as effective on Shen as it is on

 Amumu.

-Abyssal Scepter - Another item that really synergises well with the way Support Shen plays.
+Abyssal Mask - Another item that really synergises well with the way Support Shen plays.
 The extra AP will increase the effectiveness of all your abilities, while the magic resist helps to keep you alive.
 Its unique aura will help both you and your team shred the enemy faster.
 Don't leave home without one.

 Rylai's Crystal Scepter - A really great item on any tanky caster, this works well for Shen too.
 The 500 health gives him some real beef, while +80 AP will really make his shields more effective, and his blades hit harder.
 The slow is only really noticeable on his